hachyderm/community/community.hachyderm.io/content/en/docs/account-types/application.md

 1. Create a pull request using the [specialized account](FIXME) template.
 1. Complete all tasks in the tasks list
 1. Submit the pull request
-1. Be patient (We are group of volunteer mods and will reach out as soon as well can)
+1. Be patient (we are group of volunteer mods and will reach out as soon as we can)
 1. Validate your code has been merged, and your account is now visible on [https://community.hachyderm.io/approved](https://community.hachyderm.io/approved)
-1. Using the [verification steps](https://github.com/hachyderm/community/blob/main/verification.md) add the following to your profile metadata
+1. Using the [verification steps](https://github.com/hachyderm/community/blob/main/verification.md), add the following to your profile metadata
     - Label: APPROVED
     - Content: https://community.hachyderm.io/approved
 1. Make sure to share that you're an approved account, and include that that means you've agreed to [the covenant](../covenant/)!